Spend $99, get free U.S. shipping*

 Right now, IsraelPharm does not sell Brenzavvy because it will take some time before it is approved by the local authorities.
 As well, it is likely that Brenzavvy, as a brand new and patented medication, will be expensive to get from US retail pharmacies (prices have not been released yet).

 In the meantime, there are still benefits you can get from this announcement.
-If they are not already treating your type 2 diabetes with Metformin, talk to your doctor about the specific benefits that it has shown when prescribed along with Amaryl.
+If they are not already treating your diabetes with a type 2 diabetes drug like Metformin, talk to your doctor about the specific benefits that it has shown when prescribed along with Amaryl.
 Metformin has many other specific benefits not only for treating diabetes, which we have written about here and here.

 Type 2 diabetes and kidney disease